airslie/renalware-core/doc/pd/pet_and_adequacy.md

 In a *fast* PET, patients may put in the 2.27% bag at home and come to clinic at the correct time for a 4hr drain to be done, allowing `volume out` and the `4hr sample` concentration to be measured;
-0h, 2h and overnight samples are not neccessarily collected.
+0h, 2h and overnight samples are not necessarily collected.

 At Barts the fast test is more usual.